Skip to Content

 -Review hazardous waste management regulations and requirements for the ULAB sector

--Produce recommendations and policy briefs for key stakeholders
+-Produce recommendations and policy briefs for key stakeholders to strengthen the enforcement of regulations

 -Raise awareness in affected communities